alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/sufism/2020-07-26-sufi-books.md

 ---
+group2: true
+hijri: Dhul-Hijjah 5, 1441
+lang: en
 layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 20234
+summary: Seeking the help of the dead for fulfilling needs of people is a major polytheistic act.
+Anyone who maintains other than that is committing major disbelief that drives him out of the pale of Islam.
+tags:
+- alifta
-title: "Ruling on book of Deobandi Jama'at Tabligh entitled Tablighi Nisab"
+title: Ruling on book of Deobandi Jama'at Tabligh entitled Tablighi Nisab
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 20234"
-category: ["sects", sufism]
-tags: [alifta]
-hijri: "Dhul-Hijjah 5, 1441"
-lang: en
 translation: false
-summary: "Seeking the help of the dead for fulfilling needs of people is a major polytheistic act.
-Anyone who maintains other than that is committing major disbelief that drives him out of the pale of Islam."
-group2: true
 ---

 ### Question: